harphub/Rfa/inst/doc/FAdoc.md

 non-trivial.
 And in fact in rare cases the order may be different (e.g. in forecast differences as used by FESTAT, the ordering is that of the model, while in FA files the order is changed).

+**WARNING:** When running in *single precision*, uncompressed data will also be encoded as such.
+So Rfa must learn to distinguish this.
+This has a few bizarre side effects:
+  - For Surfex output, the missing vale (1.E+20) gets "rounded" to 100000002004087734272.
+  - The only way to know that the data is single precision, appears to be by looking at the length of the byte sector.
+  - As you might expect, the 32-bit float values are swapped 2 by 2 (because the encoding passes via 64-bit big endian integers).

 ### GRIB encoding